hindu-comm/weblogs/manasataramgini/2018/07/2018-07-12_the-ghost-in-the-tattered-gattermann.md

 market stalls near our house.
 After the purchases, we were walking back home when we caught sight of a cart-man who selling the roadside śṛṅgāṭaka with the harimanthaka-sūpa.”
-Vidrum: “Ah\! that famous śṛṅgāṭaka-seller.
+Vidrum: “Ah! that famous śṛṅgāṭaka-seller.
 My mouth is watering even as you mention it.
 Eating his śṛṅgāṭaka-s with the chick-pea slurry was one of the high-points of my otherwise dismal youth.”
 Somakhya: “We do have some lunch for you.
 You can see if Lootika might